-Meeting Date 23 rd June 202 20 Agenda Item Report Title Final Annual Accounts 2019/2020 Report Author Martyn Pennell, Head of Financial Accounting Report Sponsor s, Director of Fir Presented by Eifion William s, Director of Fir ance Freedom of Open Information Purpose of the Report To present the Audit & Assurance Committee with the audited Annual Accounts for 2019/20, and to request that the Committee recommends that the Board approves the accounts prior to submission to Welsh Government.
-Key Issues The audited Annual Accounts (appendix 1) show that Health Education & Improvement Wales has met its financial duties in 2019/20 to: • break-even against its Revenue Resource Limit over the accounting period; • break-even against its Capital Resource Limit over the accounting period; and • Pay at least 95% of non-NHS invoices within 30 calendar days.
-Specific Action Information Discussion Assurance Approval Required (please ✓ one only) 1 Recommendations Members are asked to: Note the audited accounts for Health Education & Improvement Wales for 2019/20.
-Provide a recommendation to the Board to approve the audited HEIW accounts for 2019/20.
+Meeting Date 25 th June 202 20 Agenda Item Report Title Final Annual Accounts 2019/2020 Report Author Martyn Pennell, Head of Financial Accounting Report Sponsor Eifion Williams, Director of Finance Presented by Eifion Williams, Director of Finance Freedom of Open Information Purpose of the To present the Board with the audited Annual Accounts for Report HEIW for 2019/20 and to request that the Board approves the accounts prior to submission to Welsh Government.
+Key Issues The audited HEIW Annual Accounts for 2019/20 (appendix 1) were considered by the Audit & Assurance Committee on 23 rd June 2020, and the committee recommended that the accounts should be approved by the Board.
+Specific Action Information Discussion Assurance Approval Required × (please ✔ one only) Recommendations Members are asked to: Approve the audited HEIW accounts for 2019/20.